MohamedElatroush/Cooperative-scheduler-for-embedded-systems/README.md

   * If the readyQueue is empty it will do nothing

 ## How to use the scheduler:
-* The scheduler only supports tasks that have 0 arguments and returns nothing
+* The scheduler only supports tasks that have 0 arguments and returns nothing.
+It also suppports priority levels from 1-8.
 * First initialize the scheduler using sched_init in the main
 * After defining the tasks, use the function QueueTask to add all your tasks to the scheduler
 * In the infinite loop in the main make sure to call the dispatch function along with the Decrement_DelayQueue function for the scheduler to work correctly